 President George W. Bush signed the American Dream Downpayment Initiative (ADDI) on December 16, 2003.
 The program provides grants to help lower income and minority homebuyers with down payments and closing costs.

 President Bush said at the time, “Today we bring many thousands of Americans closer to the great goal of owning a home.
 The American Dream Downpayment Initiative will help American families to achieve their goals, strengthen our communities, and our entire nation.”

 - The idea behind American Dream Downpayment Initiative is to increase the homeownership rate, especially among groups that tend to have lower rates of ownership.

-- Grant recipients must be first-time homebuyers with annual incomes that do not exceed 80 percent of the area median income.
+- Grant recipients must be first-time homebuyers with annual incomes that do not exceed 80% of the county's median income.

-The American Dream program will be administered by HUD, and become part of its existing HOME Investment Partnerships Program, which seeks to improve the availability of rental housing and stimulate homeownership throughout the country.
+The American Dream program is administered by HUD.
+It became part of its existing HOME Investment Partnerships Program which sought to improve the availability of rental housing and stimulate homeownership throughout the country.